What's it like?

 “So why not just say the truth?
 It actually sounds interesting.”

-“I used this one to establish trust, stating something believable.”
+“I used this one to establish trust, me being small and playing a position for small people is believable.”

 “You asked what it’s like living like this, being an alcoholic.
-This is it, this was normal to me, being uncomfortable in my own skin, angry at reality, doing or saying anything to adjust my perspective, doing anything to soothe my discomfort.
+This is it, a vocation to delusion.
+This behavior was normal to me.
+I was uncomfortable in my own skin, angry at reality, doing or saying anything to adjust my perspective, to soothe my discomfort, and drinking was the only thing I could hide behind.
 I hated myself.”

 He spent the rest of the hour acknowledging lies he’d discussed with his sponsor.
 How he was raised in dire poverty and was accepted to an Ivy League university.
-His family’s poverty was nothing more than generic working class americana.
-An Ivy League school’s admission officer called him once to ask a few questions, he understood it to be an admission.
-Then there was the opportunity to join the Marine Corp after college and become an officer but he declined, citing disagreements with the war, he confessed he was afraid of dying.
-He then disclosed joining a group that reinforced his noble Native American heritage, of which he had none, then admitted it was a cult.
-He laughed and she took part.
+The truth was his family’s poverty was nothing more than working class americana.
+The Ivy League school’s admission officer called him to ask a few questions about his application, yet he understood it to be an admission, it was just a phone call.

 “So it’s not just drinking that’s the problem”